Explore our expert-made templates & start with the right one for you.

 This streaming model is based on the Dataset and DataFrame APIs, consumable in Java, Scala, Python, and R. Consequently, we can work with the DataFrame API, or Scala operations on the streamed data using the Dataset API.

-Apache Spark and Spark Structured Streaming Compared
+Main Differences Between Spark Streaming and Structured Streaming

 DStreams versus DataFrames